14 min read read

 Apple Silicon Performance: VS Code's Electron architecture has been optimized significantly for Apple Silicon, though it still requires more system resources than native alternatives.
 Microsoft's continuous optimization efforts have reduced the performance gap, particularly for TypeScript and JavaScript development.

-- Integrated Terminal: Native macOS terminal with proper shell integration and iTerm2 compatibility
+• Integrated terminal with iTerm2 compatibility

 Performance Characteristics: Uses 200-400MB RAM baseline, scales to 1GB+ with multiple large projects.
 CPU usage remains reasonable during typical editing but increases during extension-heavy workflows.